 Parent responsibilities indicate some ways that parents can support their child's learning.
-Those responsibilities can include monitoring school attendance, homework completion, and television watching; volunteering in their child's classroom; and taking part, as appropriate, in decisions on the education of their children and constructive use of extracurricular time.
+Those responsibilities indicate some ways that parents can support their child's learning.
+Those responsibilities can include monitoring school attendance, homework completion, and media usage; volunteering in their child's classroom; and taking part, as appropriate, in decisions on the education of their children and constructive use of extracurricular time.